rmr327/CryptoSentimentBertRfStrat/README.md

 ## Conclusion
 This research introduces a pioneering approach to predicting cryptocurrency trends, emphasizing the intricate interplay between human sentiment and sophisticated machine-learning techniques.
-The combination of Bitcoin historical data, technical and fundamental indicators, and sentiment analysis, particularly from social media and financial news, has demonstrated a marked improvement in predicting crypto market movements.
+The combination of Bitcoin historical data, technical and fundamental indicators, and sentiment analysis, particularly from financial news, has demonstrated a marked improvement in predicting crypto market movements.